-If placed on a level surface, the guide bar should be able to stand straight on the bar rails.
+Worn out guide bar.
 When the bar rails are worn so much that the drive links touch the bottom of the chain groove, the guide bar is worn out.
 Then, the guide bar and the chain will not cut straight and you will see that the lower tip of the drive link is slightly worn.